 There is no right answer to this question.
 Only you can decide on the right amount of time you should spend visiting.
-You will need to consider the other demands in your life (job, other family), as well as your own health.
+One must consider the other demands in your life (job, other family), as well as your own health.
 If you are not taking time to maintain good physical and emotional health for yourself, you will not be able to bring your best to the visit.
 Sometimes fewer, but better quality, visits are the best compromise.